KarolinaMaczka/quizz/README.md

 - User Authentication: Sign up and log in.
 - Quiz Management: Create, view, and delete quizzes.
 - Flashcard Creation: Add flashcards to quizzes with terms and definitions.
-- Flashcard Study: View flashcards one by one and navigate using "Next" and "Previous" buttons.
+- Flashcard Study: View flashcards individually and navigate using "Next" and "Previous" buttons.
 - Flashcard Editing: Edit the terms and definitions of flashcards.
 - Flashcard Deletion: Delete flashcards from quizzes.